digitallawyer/openlegaldictionary/_definitions/fiars-prices.md

 ---
 title: Fiars Prices
 permalink: "/definitions/fiars-prices.html"
-body: The value of grain ln the different counties of Scotland, fixed year
+body: The value of grain in the different counties of Scotland, fixed year
 published_at: '2018-07-07'
 layout: post
 ---